sanchi231/sanchi231/README.md

 - 👋 Hi, I’m Sanchi.
-- 👀 I’m interested in learning and getting better everyday in frontend technologies/solving problems 💻 🔥 📈
+- 👀 I’m interested in learning and getting better everyday in frontend technologies & solving problems 💻 🔥 📈
 - 🌱 I’m currently exploring new technologies in the field of Software Engineering to be productive and coding is something that excites me 🤩 🚀

 - 📫 How to reach me - check out my profile - https://sanchi231.github.io/portfolio/